banh622/imageclipper_plus/README.md

 $ python imageclipper_plus.py --help
 ```

 Once the program is run from the command line, a window will open with the first image.
+You will have to
+press tab initially for keyboard functionality.
+For some reason the initial tab is needed to select the canvas.
 The following commands and their usage are found both in the help function and summarized below:

 **Right Click:** Draw a box<br />